James Laithwaite

-He previously played for the Warrington Wolves (Heritage No. 1104) in the Super League.
+He previously played for the Warrington Wolves in the Super League.

 Club career

 Laithwaite started his career at Warrington Wolves.
 He made his Super League début on loan with Hull Kingston Rovers during 2012.
 In 2012 he was also dual registered, and played for Leigh.
 He eventually made his début for Warrington against Hull KR in March 2013.
 A similar dual registration with Swinton for the 2013 season followed during which Laithwaite broke his ankle playing against Featherstone Rovers on 1 April 2013.

 Laithwaite suffered a broken leg in June 2015 which ruled him out for the 2016 Super League season.
 In July 2016 it was announced that he would be joining Toronto Wolfpack for the 2017 season.

 In 2018 he was dual registered with the Bradford Bulls in the 2018 RFL League 1 where he made 12 appearances and scored 4 tries, however his season was cut short when he suffered a broken leg in the 36–16 victory over Hunslet R.L.F.C.
 Following this, Laithwaite announced his retirement from rugby league at the age of 27 to focus on his business career.